emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  April 24th, 2019 Meetup
+#  May 29th, 2019 Meetup

-The next meetup is on Wednesday, April 24th 2019.
+The next meetup is on Wednesday, May 29th 2019 (right before the public holiday Maria Himmelfahrt on Thursday).

-Let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
+The preliminary plan is to center the meetup around orgmode, and how people organize their lives with it.
+Let us know if you have something you want to talk about.
+Anything more or less Emacs related is welcome!
 Bring your laptop for spontaneous show-and-tell.

 ### Location